 - 8.1 The institution's physical and technological resources, including classrooms, laboratories, network infrastructure, materials, equipment, and buildings and grounds, whether owned or rented, are commensurate with institutional purposes.
 They are designed, maintained, and managed at both on- and off-campus sites in a manner that serves institutional needs.
 Proper management, maintenance, and operation of all physical facilities, including student housing provided by the institution, are accomplished by adequate and competent staffing. - 8.2 Classrooms and other facilities are appropriately equipped and adequate in capacity.
 Classrooms and other teaching spaces support teaching methods appropriate to the discipline.
 Students and faculty have access to appropriate physical, technological, and educational resources to support teaching and learning.
-(See also 5.16) - 8.3 Facilities are constructed and maintained in accordance with legal requirements to ensure access, safety, security, and a healthful environment with consideration for environmental and ecological concerns. - 8.4 The institution undertakes physical resource planning linked to academic and student services, support functions, and financial planning.
+(See also 5.18) - 8.3 Facilities are constructed and maintained in accordance with legal requirements to ensure access, safety, security, and a healthful environment with consideration for environmental and ecological concerns. - 8.4 The institution undertakes physical resource planning linked to academic and student services, support functions, and financial planning.
 It determines the adequacy of existing physical and technological resources and identifies and plans the specified resolution of deferred maintenance needs.
 Space planning occurs on a regular basis as part of physical resource evaluation and planning, and is consistent with the mission and purposes of the institution. - 8.5 The institution demonstrates the effectiveness of its policies and procedures in ensuring the reliability of the systems, the integrity and security of data, and the privacy of individuals.
+The institution establishes and applies clear policies and procedures and monitors and responds to illegal or inappropriate uses of its technology systems and resources. - 8.6 The institution's physical and electronic environments provide an atmosphere conducive to study and research. - 8.7 The institution uses information technology sufficient to ensure its efficient ability to plan, administer, and evaluate its program and services.

-8.6 The institution's ongoing evaluation of its physical and technological resources in light of its mission, current needs and plans for the future is a basis of realistic planning and budget allocation.
+8.8 The institution's ongoing evaluation of its physical and technological resources in light of its mission, current needs and plans for the future is a basis of realistic planning and budget allocation.